hugeandbulk/rumor/Barabasi-Albert/readme.md

 Why is it called scale-free?

 It has been found that most scale-free networks have exponents between 2 and 3.
 Thus, they lack a characteristic degree or scale, and therefore their name.

+What is scale-free property?

+Networks whose degree distribution follows a Power Law are said to be scale-free networks. • The power law degree distribution can be defined in both discrete and continuous formalisms. – The scale-free property is independent of the formalism used to describe the degree distribution.